readytotest/playwright-allure-report/README.md

 ## Issue with History Links

 The primary link to the report dashboard, which includes the most recent test run works fine, however Allure's history links use relative paths like `#testresult/abcd123`.
-If you're hosting the report in a subdirectory like `https://yourusername.github.io/playwright-allure-report/`, those links break and take you to the root of your main site instead of the test result.
+If you're hosting the report in a subdirectory like `yourusername.github.io/playwright-allure-report/`, those history links break and take you to the root of your main site instead of the test result.

 The history URLs look like this:
 `https://readytotest.github.io/#testresult/abcd123`